10 Steps to stay secure in digital world

 Spam messages currently account for 59.56 percent of e-mail traffic worldwide.
 If you’re looking for the BEST disposable email services, it’s here.

 #10.
 Use Secure VPN

 VPN provides you with a secure and private connection, it keeps your IP address private from websites, hackers, and advertisers.
-Additionally, some VPN services provide you with AES 256-bit encryption or more that shields your personal information from prying third-parties and hackers on public WiFi, ISPs, and other local networks.
+Additionally, some VPN services provide you with AES 256-bit encryption or more that shield your personal information from prying third parties and hackers on public WiFi, ISPs, and other local networks.